Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: ANN recognition experiments: analysis

 We computed the inverse-rank across all models, for all types of human maps (Section "Validation Experiment: ANN Visual Selectivity Boosts Human Recognition"), and across all 25 different masks for each of the 25 images (see SI Appendix Fig. \ref{fig:S6}C for results broken down by image).
 We found that the correctly masked images are more recognizable (have higher inverse-rank) than incorrectly masked images for all types of human behavioral maps (error bars represent $95\%$ confidence intervals across the 25 images).
 This supports the hypothesis that ANNs are sensitive to visual regions highlighted by human behavioral maps.
 Fig. \ref{fig:S6}D shows the results for each human behavioral map, including the Human PC map.

-We performed a subsequent ANOVA analysis using the masking condition (2: correct vs. incorrect), the specific image (25), and the behavioral map type (7) as repeated measures.\footnote{The analysis in the main paper (Fig. \Fd B) reports 6 mask types, but here we also include results from the Human PC map derived from the PCA analysis (SI Appendix Fig. \ref{fig:S6}D), giving a total of 7 different behavioral maps.
-The 100-by-100-dimensional PC maps are upsampled to cover the 250-by-250 images.} We find a significant effect of masking condition (F(1,10)=54.93, \textit{p} < 0.001) indicating that the correct masking condition gives higher mean inverse-rank.
+We performed a subsequent ANOVA analysis using the masking condition (2: correct vs. incorrect), the specific image (25), and the behavioral map type (7) as repeated measures.
+We find a significant effect of masking condition (F(1,176)=184.85, \textit{p} < 0.001) indicating that the correct masking condition gives higher mean inverse-rank.
 This trend is seen even across individual images (averaged across the 7 behavioral maps) in Fig.~\ref{fig:S6}.
-We also find a significant effect of the type of behavioral map (F(6, 60)=21.99, \textit{p} < 0.001); \textit{i.e.,} certain types of behavioral maps produce more recognizable masks overall.
-For example, patch ratings were overall more recognizable than KDEs, across both correct and incorrect masking.
-This might be driven by the statistics of the masks and their compatibility with ANN classification accuracy.
-We also note that maps such as patch ratings (that have higher overall peak correlation with ANN attention maps) are also overall more recognizable than maps like KDEs (that have overall lower peak correlation with ANN attention maps).
+We also find a significant effect of the type of behavioral map (F(6, 176)=49.65, \textit{p} < 0.001); \textit{i.e.,} certain types of behavioral maps produce more recognizable masks overall.
+For example, images masked using Human PC, patch ratings, and discrimination accuracy maps were more recognizable overall than those masked using spatial localization maps (KDEs), across both correct and incorrect masking conditions.
+This might be driven by the statistics of the masks and their compatibility with ANN classification.
+We also note that these differences are consistent with the correlational findings: Overall, the average of the peak correlations across all ANN maps were higher for the Human PC, patch ratings, and discrimination accuracy maps, than they were for the spatial localization (KDE) maps.